flowtsohg/mdx-m3-viewer/README.md

 mdx-m3-viewer
 =============

-A WebGL viewer for MDX and M3 files used by the games Warcraft 3 and Starcraft 2 respectively.
+A WebGL model viewer.
+Meant to view MDX and M3 models used by the games Warcraft 3 and Starcraft 2 respectively, but it can be [extended](#extending).

 Running compiler.rb creates a standalone minified JavaScript file that can be included to any HTML page.
 To minify the GLSL shaders, use [glsl-minifier](https://github.com/flowtsohg/glsl-minifier).